srinivas-marayallappareddy/weather_flow_prefect/README.md

 ## Tasks
 ### get_weather_info
 This task would extract the weather info from openweather api for the zipcode that is passed in as an argument and returns the weather info in JSON format.
+Openweathermap API is used to retreive weather data.
+Please check https://openweathermap.org/api for more details.

 ### save_weather_info
 Save the weather info in a file in JSON format and returns the filename.